pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/MigrationGuides/MigratingTo0.2.md

 ## @FetchAll, @FetchOne, @Fetch

-SharingGRDB 0.2.0 comes with 3 brand new property wrappers that largely replace the need for SwiftData and its `@Query` macro.
+SQLiteData 0.2.0 comes with 3 brand new property wrappers that largely replace the need for SwiftData and its `@Query` macro.
 In 0.1.0, one would perform queries as either a hard coded SQL
 string: